squer-solutions/cc-ws-2024/exercises/exercise3/README.md

 ## Create Kafka Connect Image

-To create the Kafka Connect you need to have the following in your docker-compose file:
+For adding Kafka Connect, the following has been added to the docker-compose.

 ```yaml
   connect: